2025 Childern's Halloween Parade

 Treasurer Inquires | This email address is being protected from spambots.
 You need JavaScript enabled to view it. |

 The Annual St. Patrick's Day Dandelion Days Celebration is a family-oriented event, and it's lots of fun!
-It includes an outdoor bazaar and street fair featuring antiques, relics and collectibles, arts and crafts, and much more.
-There is also lots of fun, food, kids' carnival rides and even a 5K run.
-A pancake, ham and egg breakfast located at the Jackson Civic Center, kicks off both days activities at 7:00am (or there about).
+It includes an outdoor bazaar and street fair featuring antiques, relics and collectibles, arts and crafts, and much more: 2 days of live music on 2 stages, a Beer & Wine Garden, lots of fun food, and kids' carnival rides.
+A pancake, ham and egg breakfast located at the Jackson Civic Center, kicks off both days activities at 7:00 am (or there about).
 But Dandelion Days is also known for its rich local community flavor, one thing that makes it so popular.
 In fact, a great many attendees come from outside the county to join the fun!
-Not least of all, Dandelion Days is the Jackson Lions Club's largest fund-raising event and benefits student scholarships and community events.
+Not least of all, Dandelion Days is one of the Jackson Lions Club's largest fund-raising events that benefits student scholarships and community events.

 Page 1 of 2